 Edens Garden’s Stance On Internal Use

-At Edens Garden, we’re passionate about high-quality essential oils, which is why we go to great lengths to ensure all of our oils are 100% pure therapeutic grade.
+At Edens Garden, we’re passionate about high-quality, pure essential oil, which is why we go to great lengths to ensure all of our oils are 100% pure therapeutic grade.
 By GC/MS testing each batch of oil we offer and having each report approved by essential oil chemists and aromatherapists, we’re able to guarantee top-grade EOs.

 With that said, when dealing with severe health issues, it may be appropriate and effective to use essential oils internally.
 However, we cannot express to you enough that if you are using essential oils internally, you should consult an experienced aromatherapist.
-Many certified aromatherapists still do not suggest internal use as it involves a lengthy intake of a client’s health and an excess of aromatherapy experience.
+Many certified aromatherapists do not believe there should be as ingesting them involves a lengthy intake of a client's health and an excess of experience.

-Essential oils are powerful substances that can positively affect us when used properly but have the ability to cause damage when used improperly.
-With your safety in mind, Edens Garden does not recommend the casual ingestion of essential oils.
+Essential oils are powerful substances that can have great health benefits when used properly but have the ability to cause damage when used improperly.
+With your safety in mind, Edens Garden does not recommend consuming essential oils.

 - Tisserand, Robert.
 “Interviewed on Ingestion, Dilution and Other Safety Issues.”
 Robert Tisserand, 9 Aug.
 2015, roberttisserand.com/2015/08/robert-tisserand-interviewed-on-ingestion-dilution-and-other-safety-issues